Resident assistant: Institution-specific

 These duties are designated from the values and goals of the institution.
 This denotes that the RA should be a role model by following the regulations.
 In addition, the RA could be required to disseminate, explain, and uphold these regulations.

-At the University of Illinois in Urbana Champaign, Resident Advisors are role models, peer advisors, resource referrals, student advocates, and educators.
+At the University of Illinois Urbana-Champaign, resident advisors are role models, peer advisors, resource referrals, student advocates, and educators.
 RAs assume leadership roles in creating a positive and friendly atmosphere for students of varied backgrounds.
 RAs at Illinois develop relationships with their residents on a personal level and try to become a resource to each of them.
 An RA at Illinois is responsible for a floor of residents, and creates programs and activities for their floor throughout the semester.
 RAs can point residents in the right direction and help them solve problems by referring them to departments on campus for more extensive help with certain issues.
 RAs also make sure to address the needs of underrepresented groups of students and work with other staff to incorporate the needs and wishes of these student groups into the community model.

 At Illinois, RAs are compensated with waived fees for housing and meal plans, and are given a monthly stipend of roughly $105.00.
 RAs have nights where they are on duty, and must complete procedures such as checking the security of the building, making sure residents in the residence halls are safe and don’t have any unaddressed concerns, and be available to anyone who is having problems or needs help with something.

 The job of an RA is to create a community among their residents that is inclusive, welcoming, and comfortable environment for students who are living in university housing.
 Creating a social and welcoming living space is important for students getting acclimated to a new setting (the college campus) and making sure students feel at home.

 International

 Singapore

-At the National University of Singapore, there are Cluster Leaders, Resident Assistants, and members of the Junior Common Room Committee (JCRC).
-Cluster Leaders help keep students within their "cluster", which are students on their floor, safe and healthy.
-They work alongside Resident Assistants (RAs) to work towards creating a safe and inclusive community for students.
+At the National University of Singapore, there are cluster leaders, resident assistants, and members of the Junior Common Room Committee (JCRC).
+Cluster leaders help keep students within their "cluster", which are students on their floor, safe and healthy.
+They work alongside resident assistants (RAs) to work towards creating a safe and inclusive community for students.
 RAs are given training in areas such as crisis management, event organization, CPR and AED training, and presentation skills.
 The JCRC is a student body council made up of elected undergraduate students to help plan events and make sure that students within the residence have a say in what happens around them.
 Within this committee, there are 9 to 11 potential positions for each residence hall.